-As Data Warehouses came into being, an accumulation of Big Data began to develop.
-This accumulation required the development of computers, smart phones, the Internet, and the Internet of Things to provide the data.
+As data warehouses emerged, an accumulation of big data began to develop.
+This accumulation required the development of computers, smartphones, the internet, and the Internet of Things to provide the data.
 Credit cards have also played a role, as has social media.

 Data Warehouse Alternatives

-A Data Mart is an area for storing data that serves a particular community or group of workers.
-They are storage areas with fixed data and deliberately under the control of one department within the organization.
+A data mart is an area for storing data that serves a particular community or group of workers.
+It is a storage area with fixed data and is deliberately under the control of one department within the organization.